Ski into Summer: Mountain Resorts in Transition

 As the park pages above illustrate, each of these national parks anchors a unique regional experience with an array of outdoor experiences and gateway communities that can easily occupy days of thoughtful exploration.
 You’ll see why these places are so popular come summer.

 Eventually, winter ends and ski gear has to be put back in the closet for next year.
-But your favorite winter resort likely offers an array of on-mountain adventures once all the snow has melted.
-Epic Pass holders get a 20 percent discount on Park City bike rentals, and IKON pass holders get a $5 bike pass at Solitude Mountain Resort and 50 percent off a full-day bike park ticket at Deer Valley Resort.
+But your favorite winter resort likely offers an array of on-mountain adventures once all the snow has melted, including discounts to passholders for bike rentals and summer lift tickets.